byui-cse/cse251-course/week03/prove.md

 Once you have created all of the frames in the `processed` folder, run this program.
 It will create a video based on the images found in `processed`.
 The video that is created will be called `final.mp4`.
 You are not submitting this final video file, only your Python code.

+Note, I had problems viewing the final video using the default video player in Windows.
+I downloaded **VLC Player** and was able to view the video.

 ### Directory Structure

 After you run `setup_files_dirs.py`, you will have the following directory structure.
 (There is sample code in `assignment.py` that uses these folders)